 - Friday: every home worships Lakshmi and Tulsi.

-– Saturday: are for Saturn (Shani).
-It is also known as Shravan Saturdays, with the object of object of obtaining wealth.
+- Saturday: are for Saturn (Shani).
+It is also known as Shravan Saturdays, with the object obtaining wealth.
 These days are known as Sampat Sanivara (wealth Saturdays).

 - Sundays: are meant worshipping the Sun god.
 Sun worship was general in the Vedic period and even now it is so.
 Especially in Shravan, every Sunday the Sun is worshipped without fail.